Air Pollutant Emission Inventory

 Create personalized queries of our data using the online search query tool below

-Data available on this website are current as of December 1, 2015.
-Ongoing data analyses may result in periodic updates.
+Data available on this website are current as of November 4, 2016.
+Ongoing improvements or future corrections may result in updates.

-As part of Environment quality assurance process, we conduct a number of data checks for compliance purposes and to ensure completeness.
+As part of the quality control process, we conduct a number of data checks to ensure the data is of the highest possible quality.